hsnucnmc/winter-2022/basic_commands.md

 # `su` / `sudo`

 Using `sudo` is much better than using `su` when a team maintains a system.
+The reasons are
 - It can give different team members different permissions, i.e., your system can have better access control.
 - Every command executed with `sudo` will be recorded in `/var/log/secure`, so if there is something wrong, it is easy to find out who did it.